yasinmiran/LocalEGA-deploy-swarm-fork/README.md

 **IMPORTANT**

-CEGA-related env-vars should be included manually in `Makefile` before running the makefile.
+CEGA-related env-vars _is no more needed to be set_  manually in `Makefile` before running the makefile.
+They decker-template.yml file already contains default values expected by the micro-services to work.
 The variables are:

 ```
 export CEGA_USERNAME=